 As a staff member, you may observe signs that indicate a student is experiencing distress, or at risk of deteriorating mental health, and be able to provide a timely response.
 Assisting students to access mental health support early can be critical in preventing problems from becoming more serious or prolonged, and potentially reduce adverse impacts of mental health issues on a person’s academic/work functioning, relationships, and quality of life.
 Early intervention is also associated with better recovery outcomes.

 CAPS is available to consult with staff regarding student concerns.
-Secondary consultation is provided by senior counsellors and/or the manager.
+Secondary consultation (Mental Health Advice Line) is provided by senior counsellors and/or the manager.
 To request a secondary consultation, call our reception during business hours on 03 8344 6927.

 Common signs of distress

-The following are common signs of distress.
-Some may be due to reactions to a specific event or cause, while others may result from long-term factors.
-This information is provided to assist staff working with students to be familiar with common indicators of concern and helpful ways to respond.
+These common signs of distress may be due to reactions to a specific event or cause, while others may result from long-term factors.
+This information can assist staff working with students to be familiar with common indicators of concern and helpful ways to respond.

 - Consistent failure to complete tasks to deadlines